-Clean up and spillage or overflow if it happens.
+Clean up any spillage or overflow if it happens.

 Sometimes, the dark chocolate will bleed out and mix into the orange shell, to avoid this, make sure your orange chocolate is not too hot and your dark chocolate is not overly filled.

 You may place the up-open chocolate ice cream piping bag into the fridge section if your weather is hot so that the ice cream is not too runny.

-For best result, never fill the mold too high.
+For the best result, never fill the mold too high.
 Mine was filled too high, the chocolate base is ended up higher than the mold.

-The biscuit crumbs are a good insulation to isolate the warm chocolate from getting in contact with freezing cold ice cream.
+The biscuit crumbs are good insulation to isolate the warm chocolate from getting in contact with freezing cold ice cream.
 The cold ice cream will harden the warm chocolate too fast and make it hard to smooth out.
 The warm chocolate will also soften the ice cream and make the surface hard to smooth out too.

 Pull the sides of the silicone mold to release the chocolate shell from sticking to the mold.
 Flip the silicone mold upside down on a clean surface, lightly press the pumpkin face, and feel the ice cream drop.
 Remove silicone mold.

-Place them back to freezer until they are ready to be served.
+Place them back in the freezer until they are ready to be served.

-Adapt the method to make the chocolate skin ice cream cake to meet the theme of another special occasion.
+Adapt the method to make the chocolate skin ice cream cake to meet the theme for another special occasion.